American Black Duck

 Also known as the spoonbill, the northern shoveler is a medium-sized dabbling duck with a distinctive shovel- or spoon-shaped bill, which it uses to separate particles of food from the water.

 The red-breasted merganser is a diving duck with a long, serrated bill and a shaggy crest on the back of the head.
 It lives along the shores of the Chesapeake Bay and its tidal creeks and rivers from autumn through spring.

 The redhead is a medium sized diving duck that visits the Chesapeake Bay during its winter migration to Texas and Mexico.

 The ruddy duck is a small, chubby diving duck that visits the Chesapeake Bay and its rivers, marshes and freshwater lakes from autumn through spring.

 The snow goose is a plump, white bird that visits the Chesapeake Bay region in winter.

 The tundra swan is a large, white bird that visits the shallow waters of the Chesapeake Bay and its tidal rivers and wetlands from autumn through spring.

-The wood duck is a beautifully colored dabbling duck with an iridescent green head, red eyes and white stripes on the head and body.
-It lives in the Chesapeake Bay region’s freshwater wetlands and streams from spring through autumn.
+The wood duck is a beautifully colored dabbling duck with a green head, red eyes and white stripes on the head and body.
+It lives in the Chesapeake Bay region's freshwater wetlands and streams from spring through autumn.